• Home

 What size shrimp works best?

-Jumbo shrimp take longer to cook and the outside can get too dark before the interior is done.
-The medium-large range gives you a good coating-to-shrimp ratio and they cook evenly in 2 to 3 minutes.
+Medium to large is about 31/40 or 21/25 count per pound.
+Smaller shrimp will often overcook quickly, and the coating to shrimp ratio becomes uneven.
+Jumbo shrimp take longer to cook, and the outsides can get too dark before the insides are fully cooked.
+The medium to large range gives a good coating to shrimp ratio and they cook evenly within about 2 to 3 minutes.

 How spicy is this?